Lucky Luke: Television

 In 1990, a new animated series of 26 episodes was produced by IDDH, with the collaboration of Morris, based on album stories not adapted in the prior series.

-The 1992 live-action Italian television series, Lucky Luke, also known as The Adventures of Lucky Luke, was based on the films of the previous year, and again starred Terence Hill.
+The 1992 live-action Italian television series, Lucky Luke, also known as The Adventures of Lucky Luke, was based on the films of the previous year and again starred Terence Hill.

 In 2001, Xilam produced the 52-episode animated series Les Nouvelles aventures de Lucky Luke (The New Adventures of Lucky Luke).
 It was made available on an eight-disc DVD set with French and English audio tracks.
-This series also featured Colonel Custer who in this incarnation is an Indian-hater and a dwarf.
+This series also featured Colonel Custer, who is an Indian-hater and a dwarf in this incarnation.
 Unlike the two earlier animated series, this series featured original stories.

 Xilam produced two further animated series involving Lucky Luke: Rintindumb (2006) and Les Dalton (2010).

-Mediatoon Distribution produced Kid Lucky (2020).
+Mediatoon Distribution produced Kid Lucky in 2020.

+Disney+ and France Télévisions has announced plans for a live-action French television series, which is set to premiere on Disney+ in 2025.
+It will consist 8 episodes.